Toronto Magnetic and Meteorological Observatory: Relocation

 The university assumed ownership of the now-disused observatory building and was originally going to abandon it.
 Louis Beaufort Stewart, a lecturer in the Faculty of Applied Science and Engineering, campaigned for it to be saved for the Department of Surveying and Geodesy.
 He eventually arranged for the building to be re-constructed on a more suitable site.
 Demolition work was carried out in 1907: the stones were simply left in place over the winter, and were used the following year to construct a re-arranged building just east of the main University College building (south of Hart House).

 In 1930 the Meteorological Office no longer used the Cooke telescope, and agreed to donate it to the university if they would handle its removal.
 Both the telescope and the observatory dome were moved to the observatory building.
 The telescope moved once again in 1952 to the David Dunlap Observatory north of the city, and in 1984 it was donated to the Canada Science and Technology Museum.
 The Department of Surveying and Geodesy used the observatory until the 1950s.
 Since then the office areas have been used for a variety of purposes, including a police substation and a telephone switchboard.
-Renamed as the Louis Beaufort Stewart Observatory, the building was handed over to the Students' Administrative Council (now University of Toronto Students' Union) in 1953, which has used the building since then.
+Renamed as the Louis Beaufort Stewart Observatory, the building was handed over to the Students' Administrative Council (now University of Toronto Students' Union) in 1953.
+The Students' Union moved to the Student Commons building at 230 College Street in 2021.
 The dome, now unused, receives a yearly multi-colour paint job by engineering students.

+The Agincourt site would close in 1969 and demolished by 1971.